Bob Ross Paintings Value: appraisal and value basics

 Canvas Size and Materials

 Ross typically painted on standard 18" x 24" canvases using specific oil paints.
-Deviations from these standards should raise questions about authenticity.
+Deviations from these standards should raise questions about originality.

-For higher-value pieces, professional authentication is essential.
-Reputable art appraisers with expertise in Ross’s work can provide formal authentication services.
+For higher-value pieces, professional specialist review is essential.
+Reputable art appraisers with expertise in Ross’s work can provide formal specialist review services.

 Where to Find Original Bob Ross Paintings